ethereum/devp2p/discv4.md

 most-recently seen at the tail.

 Whenever a new node N₁ is encountered, it can be inserted into the corresponding bucket.
-If the bucket contains less than `k` entries N₁ can simply be added as the first entry.
+If the bucket contains less than `k` entries N₁ can simply be added as the last entry.
 If the bucket already contains `k` entries, the least recently seen node in the bucket, N₂, needs to be revalidated by sending a [Ping] packet.
-If no reply is received from N₂ it is considered dead, removed and N₁ added to the front of the bucket.
+If no reply is received from N₂ it is considered dead, removed and N₁ added to the tail of the bucket.

 ## Endpoint Proof